aodin/golang-for-pythonistas/golang-maps-for-pythonistas.md

 invalid map key type []int
 ```

+*TODO*

--- TODO python can build dicts from iterables - discuss?
+- Python can build dictionaries from iterables - Go equivalent?
--- TODO the extra caveats of interface{} as a key, e.g. type equality
+- Caveats of interface{} as a key in Go - especially vis-à-vis type equality

 ### Usage